Tour fascinating Sichuan Province

 Tagong is surrounded by the seemingly endless grass steppe landscape, which is ideal for extended hikes or horse treks.

 The scenery along the way to Tagong is quite spectacular.
 Just when the snow-covered peaks of the Gongga Massif slowly disappear in the rear-view mirror, the seemingly endless expanses of the Tibetan highlands begin with the deep green grass plains, which stand in sharp contrast to the dark blue sky.

 Overnight stay in Tagong is in an idyllic eco-lodge outside of the main town of Tagong.

 Excursion to Lake Muge.
 The Muge Lake is an artificial lake and is located near Kangding, the capital of the Tibetan prefecture Ganzi.

-In Kangding you make a detour to the Muge Lake, which is about 15km as the crow flies north of Kangding.
-The journey from Kangding to Muge Lake takes about 1.5 hours.
+From Kangding it is only about 15km as the crow flies to Muge Lake.
+The journey from Kangding to Muge Lake however takes about 1.5 hours.

 Although Lake Muge has recently become some sort of a tourist attraction, it is still worth a visit.
 The lake at 3700m is one of the highest mountain lakes in China.
 The park bus takes you to the lake.
 Hike on a pleasant trail along the lake.

 Tip: If time permits, you can also walk back to the park entrance on a well-maintained hiking trail from Lake Muge.